7RU7H/Archive/Brain-Hacking/Problem-Solving/Rabbitholes.md

 			- Are you keeping *good* notes:
 			- Are you asking questions of yourself, the time, the boxes, etc
 		- Judgement over your noting and situation
-			- Its is a test: are you judging the situation for what it is - you hit a wall with some path (exploit, misconfiguration, finding)
+			- Its is a test: are you judging the situation for what it is - you hit a wall with some path (exploits, misconfigurations, findings)
 ## References

 [Rabbitholes Guide from ChrisPritchard - Aquinas's OSCP Guide](https://github.com/ChrisPritchard/ctf-writeups/blob/master/oscp-guide.md)